greymd/tmux-xpanes/README.md

 `-C` and `-R` options are useful to change tha layout of panes.

-Number of columns can be specified by `-C` (or `--cols`) option.
+A number of columns can be specified by `-C` (or `--cols`) option.
-Here is the example that the panes are organized in 2 columns.
+Here is the example that panes are organized in 2 columns.

 ```sh
 $ xpanes -C 2 AAA BBB CCC DDD EEE FFF GGG HHH III